 The health care system simply couldn't function without the great attention-to-detail and organizational abilities of workers in this category.
 From critical documentation to vital communications, these support professionals handle countless tasks that make getting accurate and timely care possible.
 Some specialize in record-keeping or managing medical offices.
 Others transcribe doctors' voice memos or file insurance claims and bill provincial health authorities.

 Most of our communities have young, elderly, and disabled people who require special services.
 Many of us also live near individuals—of all ages—who suffer from mental or behavioral issues.
-In fact, one in every five Canadians goes through an addiction or mental health problem during any given year.* All of that means that support workers are in high demand.
+And according to the Centre for Addiction and Mental Health, one in every five Canadians goes through an addiction or mental health problem during any given year.
+All of that means that support workers are in high demand.
 Whether it's working with at-risk youth, providing residential care to seniors, or helping people overcome drug or alcohol dependency, careers in this field contribute a lot of good to society.

 You don't need to be a dentist to help provide good oral care to people.
 The field consists of other fascinating roles that are every bit as important.
 Just think about the dental hygienist who cleans and examines your teeth while educating you on proper brushing and flossing.
 Or the chairside assistant who hands your dentist the right tools and is there to help make your procedure go as smoothly as possible.
 Even the administrative staff who greet you and schedule your appointments are essential to the process.